volodymyrhudyma/blog/content/blog/2020-09-11-unit-testing-in-react-applications.md

 >
 > A program with high test coverage, measured as a percentage, has had more of its source code executed during testing, which suggests it has a lower chance of containing undetected software bugs compared to a program with low test coverage.

-When we think about how many percent of the code should be tested, there is only one number that comes to mind: 100.
+When we think about how many percent of the code should be tested, there is only one number that comes to mind: **100**.

-This number seems like a best effort, but even it is estimated to detect about half of the errors in the system.
+This number seems like the best effort, but even it is estimated to detect about half of the errors in the system.

-On the one hand, a low test coverage indicates poor testing, but on the other hand - high guarantees nothing.
+On the one hand, low test coverage indicates poor testing, but on the other hand - high guarantees nothing.

 Developers should stop testing when it feels like the tests become contrived and you are focusing on getting higher test coverage numbers instead of finding bugs.

 For most projects, figures such as 70-80% seem appropriate.
-Increasing these figures will result in slower bug-detection rate, which is not that cost-effective.
+Increasing these figures will result in a slower bug-detection rate, which is not that cost-effective.

 ## Testing stateless components in React

-This section summarizes all the knowledge we have gained so far and puts them into practice.
+This section summarizes all the findings we have gained so far and puts them into practice.

-Let's create a simple React component that prints the title, teaser and publish date of the article on the screen:
+Let's create a simple React component that prints the **title**, **teaser** and **publish date** of the article on the screen:

 ```tsx
 import React, { FC } from 'react';